mcochner/Syso/README.md

 Programs:
 1. chatserver.c ... chat server.
 Final project
-2. showip.c     ... simple program to print IP address of a known host
-3. lazysig.c    ... catching signals, 3x catch and then end the program.
+2. lazysig.c    ... simple demo for catching signals, 3x catch and then end the program.

 All programs are working under Linux Ubuntu 12.04.